vladimirholy/gasmodel/README.md

 model of Engle and Russel (1998), and the Poisson count model of Davis et al. (2003).
-More recently, a variety of novel score-driven models has been proposed, such as the Beta-t-(E)GARCH model of Harvey and Chakravarty (2008), the discrete price changes model of Koopman et al. (2018), the directional model of Harvey (2019), the bivariate Poisson model of Koopman and Lit (2019), and the ranking model of Holý and Zouhar (2022).
+More recently, a variety of novel score-driven models has been proposed, such as the Beta-t-(E)GARCH model of Harvey and Chakravarty (2008), a Skellam model of Koopman et al. (2018), a directional model of Harvey (2019), a bivariate Poisson model of Koopman and Lit (2019), and a ranking model of Holý and Zouhar (2022).
 For an overview of various GAS models, see Harvey (2022).

 The extensive GAS literature is listed on [www.gasmodel.com](http://www.gasmodel.com).